mcabre-mc/Text-Summary/README.md

-# Text-Summary
+# Automatic Text Summary
-Code generates a summary of the text file given as the input
+The code generates an automatic summary of the text file.
+##Inupt:
+ 1. Input file name
+ 2. Topics to choose